AnhThuHoang0518/Image-Captioning-Generation/README.md

 1. Clone this repository.
 2. Open the provided notebooks in your preferred environment (e.g., Jupyter or Colab).
 3. Download the Flickr8k dataset from Kaggle
-4. Có thể tiếp tục làm Improvements để compare vs baseline
+4. Apply the proposed improvements to enable comparison with the baseline implementation.

 ## Results
-- Code của chúng tôi có kết quả tốt hơn so với reference 1 chút khi train lại model.
+- Our retrained model achieved slightly better performance compared to the reference implementation.
-- Có ý tưởng để làm thêm improvement để cải thiện capabilities hơn nx
+- Further improvement ideas have been proposed to enhance the model’s captioning capabilities even more.

 ---